 |RESTfull HTTP/JSON API||CLI Client

-|User concepts||Fine-grained access rights according to SQL-standard||Access privileges (owner, writer, reader) for whole datasets, not for individual tables||Users with fine-grained authorization concept, user roles and pluggable authentication|
+|User concepts||Fine-grained access rights according to SQL-standard||Access privileges (owner, writer, reader) for whole datasets, not for individual tables||Users with fine-grained authorization concepts, user roles and pluggable authentication|

-Some Important Considerations about this Comparisons:
+Some Important Considerations about these Comparisons:

-- If you have a reasonable volume of data, say, dozens of terabytes that you rarely use to perform queries and it’s acceptable for you to have query response times of up to few minutes when you use, then Google BigQuery is an excellent candidate for your scenario.
+- If you have a reasonable volume of data, say, dozens of terabytes that you rarely use to perform queries and it’s acceptable for you to have query response times of up to a few minutes when you use, then Google BigQuery is an excellent candidate for your scenario.

-- If you need to analyse a big amount of data (e.g.: up to a few terabytes) by running many queries which should be answered each very quickly — and you don’t need to keep the data available once the analysis is done, then an on-demand cloud solution like Amazon Redshift is a great fit.
+- If you need to analyze a big amount of data (e.g.: up to a few terabytes) by running many queries which should be answered each very quickly — and you don’t need to keep the data available once the analysis is done, then an on-demand cloud solution like Amazon Redshift is a great fit.

-- BigQuery is good enough if not to take into account the speed of data updating.
+- BigQuery Architecture is good enough if not to take into account the speed of data updating.
 Compared to Redshift, Google BigQuery only supports hourly syncs as its fastest frequency update.
 This made us choose Redshift, as we needed the solution with the support of close to real-time data integration.

-Google BigQuery Working:
+1) Google BigQuery Working

 However, the benefits of BigQuery become even more apparent when we do joins of datasets from completely different sources or when we query against data that is stored outside BigQuery.

 If you’re a power user of Sheets, you’ll probably appreciate the ability to do more fine-grained research with data in your spreadsheets.
 It’s a sensible enhancement for Google to make, as it unites BigQuery with more of Google’s own existing services.
 Previously, Google made it possible to analyse Google Analytics data in BigQuery.